-Hubard, a Democrat, was the representative for Virginia's 4th congressional district from 1845 to 1847.
+Hubard was the representative for Virginia’s 4th congressional district and was a Democrat.
+He served from 1845 to 1847.

 From May 1841 to Mar 1847, Hubard missed 492 of 2,213 roll call votes, which is 22.2%.
 This is on par with the median of 24.6% among the lifetime records of representatives serving in Mar 1847.
 The chart below reports missed votes over time.